kougioulis/kougioulis.github.io/_posts/2025-11-16-causal-predictive.md

 In practice, as the ground truth causal model is unknown, one first discovers the causal structure (the causal DAG and the SCM representation) and then estimates causal effects.

-## An Illustrative Example <d-footnote>The provided examples are available in a curated [Github Repository](https://github.com/kougioulis/causality-tutorial) with various causality tutorials for the motivated reader.</d-footnote>
+## An Illustrative Example <d-footnote>The provided examples are available in a curated <a href="https://github.com/kougioulis/causality-tutorial">Github Repository</a> with various causality tutorials for the motivated reader.</d-footnote>

 Consider 3 variables, $X,Y,Z$. $X$ and $Z$ are observed to have correlation coefficient $3$.
 That is, if you observe $1$ unit of change in $X$, you observe $3$ units of change in $Z$.
 Let's try to answer the following questions: